 Addison is a popular area for night life in the DFW Metroplex.
 It's not flashy like Uptown and not hard to navigate like Downtown.
 Even the streets of Deep Ellum are loud and crowded, to say nothing of the bars.
 Lower Greenville has its moments but parking is often pretty bad down there.
 Addison has music and plenty of bars without some of the more negative aspects of DFW's bigger party areas.

-Established in 1977, Addison point is tucked into a nondescript shopping center.
+Established in 1977, Addison Point is tucked into a relatively nondescript shopping center.
 It stuck to what it knew--bar food, cheap drafts, karaoke--and has been favorably reviewed for decades by happy regulars and pleasantly surprised visitors.
 In a broad sense it's kind of dive-y, but that's an aesthetic a lot of people appreciate.
 It's not all good times and nightly drunken renditions of Sinatra, though.
 Some dive bars get up to just as much mischief as big dance clubs; Addison Point, for example, seems to have been investigated by the TABC for some pretty rowdy behavior over the past ten years.

-A Quick Note: Just because this bar was investigated doesn't mean it knowingly or routinely flouts the Texas Alcoholic Beverage Code.
-On the flip side of that, if investigators determine that the location isn't in violation of TABC code, that does not mean that no alleged violations took place.
+A Quick Note: Just because this bar was repeatedly investigated doesn't mean it knowingly or routinely flouts the Texas Alcoholic Beverage Code.
+On the flip side of that, if investigators determine that the location isn't in violation of TABC code, that does not mean that none of the alleged violations took place.
 Sometimes there just isn't enough evidence of a criminal or administrative violation to make an allegation stick.
 All we're doing here is reporting things that were reported to concerned citizens and law enforcement agencies.

 TABC Investigations of Addison Point Sports Grill Since 2008

 Addison Point only has a single location, so I will list the alleged violations in reverse chronological order beginning with the most recent.